xp44mm/Notebook/RxInAction/11 Error handling and recovery.md

 Because the factories are asynchronous, they both receive a cancellation token that will report cancellation in case the subscription was disposed of while the factories are still running.
 Other than that, the asynchronous version works the same as what you saw in the preceding synchronous version.

 The `Using` operator works amazingly well when you need to dispose of resources.
 Nonetheless, in some cases cleanup operations aren't exposed through a disposable object.
-In C#, when you have a piece of code that needs to run at the end of an operation, no matter whether the operation succeeded or failed, you use the try-finally statement.
+In CSharp, when you have a piece of code that needs to run at the end of an operation, no matter whether the operation succeeded or failed, you use the try-finally statement.
 Rx provides similar semantics.

 ### 11.2.2 Deterministic finalization

-The `Finally` operator, illustrated in figure 11.7, works similarly to the finally block in C#.
+The `Finally` operator, illustrated in figure 11.7, works similarly to the finally block in CSharp.
 At the end of an operation, no matter whether it succeeded or failed, a piece of code is executed.

 Figure 11.7 The `Finally` operator registers an action to take on the observable or subscription termination.